KGeri201/SensorGUARD/validation/README.md

 In order to make sure, that our patch does not create any usability issues, further testing with a broad range of functionailites, dependent on motion controll, is required.

-## Disclamer
+> [!NOTE]
-The tests were done on a very limited number of devices in a controlled environment.
+> The tests were done on a very limited number of devices in a controlled environment.